HlucaszH/WebLearning/README.md

 <li>Portfolio: As I create more advanced projects, this will become a portfolio of my work.</li>
 </ul>
 <h3>How to Navigate</h3>
 Feel free to explore the contents of this repository at your own pace.
-You can use the commit history and project folders to see my progression from basic concepts to more complex web development tasks.
+You can use the commit history and project folders to see my progression from basic concepts to more complex web development tasks, though there is nothing complex for now.